Library user agreement

 - New loan are not allowed if the borrower has overdue books that are reserved by another borrower.

 - If there are no reservations on course books or other books they will be automatically renewed, unless the maximum loan period is reached.

-- If an automatic renewal is not possible, there will be a reminder sent that the book should be returned.
+- If an automatic renewal is not possible, there will be a reminder sent by e-mail that the book should be returned.